fastplotlib/fastplotlib/docs/source/index.rst

 Contributing
 ============

+Contributions are welcome!
+See the contribuging guide on GitHub: https://github.com/kushalkolar/fastplotlib/blob/master/CONTRIBUTING.md.

-We're open to contributions!
-If you think there is any useful functionality that can be added, post an issue on the repo with your idea.
-Also, take a look at the `Roadmap 2023 <https://github.com/kushalkolar/fastplotlib/issues/55>`_ for future plans or ways in which you could contribute.
+Also take a look at the `Roadmap 2023 <https://github.com/kushalkolar/fastplotlib/issues/55>`_ for future plans or ways in which you could contribute.

 Indices and tables
 ==================